-No, unfortunately not.
-Please therefore allow plenty of time to get to the station.
-Aim to arrive at least 15 minutes before departure time, and please check that you are heading for the correct station to start your journey.
+Please allow plenty of time to get to your departure station.
+Aim to arrive at least 15 minutes early and check that you are heading for the correct station for the start of your journey.

 Can I purchase tickets at the station?

-Our Guard will be able to issue tickets when the train arrives, but only if there are spaces remaining.
-The guard will not be able to offer you tickets at the online price.
+Our Guard will be able to sell you tickets when the train arrives (this does not apply at Llangower) if there are spaces remaining.
+The guard cannot offer you tickets at the reduced online price.

 Please note with social distancing requirements, an empty seat on the train does not mean that we have space available.

 Can we bring a pushchair or a bike with us on the train?